mdn/content/files/en-us/learn/accessibility/multimedia/index.md

 ---
 {{LearnSidebar}}{{PreviousMenuNext("Learn/Accessibility/WAI-ARIA_basics","Learn/Accessibility/Mobile", "Learn/Accessibility")}}

-Another category of content that can create accessibility problems is multimedia — video, audio, and image content need to be given proper textual alternatives, so they can be understood by assistive technologies and their users.
+Another category of content that can create accessibility problems is multimedia.
+Video, audio, and image content need to be given proper textual alternatives so that they can be understood by assistive technologies and their users.
 This article shows how.

 <table>
   <tbody>